-There is an application fee of $75.
+There is an application fee.

 If you have questions about the graduate admissions process at the Syracuse University School of Education, please contact our Graduate Admissions Recruiter by email at firstname.lastname@example.org.
 If you have questions about applying to Cultural Foundations of Educations programs, please contact Maryann Baker at email@example.com.